When it comes to online gaming, ping is the most important thing. Probably more important than your PC itself.

 Setting up XR500 was a breeze.
-You just have to connect with your WiFi network for the first time and the setup will start.
+You just have to connect with your PC for the first time and the setup will start.

-From there, you'll be able to change your password, and name both 2.4 and 5 GHz Band networks.
-If you aren't too much into networking, you can give both of them a same name.
+From there, you'll be able to change your password, and make SSIDs for both 2.4 and 5 GHz Band networks.
+If you aren't too much into networking, you can give both of them the same SSID.

 This way your router will auto-detect the best available network for every connected device in your home.